csiv23/MangaMatch/README.md

-# MangaMatch: Manga Recommendation Engine
+# MangaMatch: Advanced Manga Recommendation Engine

-MangaMatch is a recommendation engine designed to help manga enthusiasts discover new series based on their preferences.
+MangaMatch is an advanced recommendation engine aiming to help manga enthusiasts discover series tailored to their individual tastes.

 ## Features

-- **User Input**: Allows users to input manga they've read and genres they prefer.
+- **Multi-Manga Input**: Allows users to input multiple manga titles they've enjoyed to generate more nuanced recommendations.
-- **Recommendation Algorithm**: Provides suggestions based on genre-matching and manga similarity score (cosine similarity).
+- **Advanced Recommendation Algorithm**: Utilizes a vectorization strategy based on genres, themes, and other fields.
+Employs cosine similarity for determining manga similarity.
-- **Refined Suggestions**: Occasionally introduces manga from slightly different genres or new authors.
+- **Selective Exploration**: Introduces an element of randomness to occasionally suggest lesser-known manga or titles that slightly diverge from the user's typical preferences.

 ## Tech Stack

-- **Frontend**: React
+- **Frontend**: React (To be implemented)
 - **Backend**: Express.js on Node.js
 - **Database**: MongoDB
-- **State Management**: Redux (optional, if you choose to add it later)
+- **State Management**: Redux (planned for future updates)

 ## Quick Start